mariya-podosinova/notifications-for-slack/README.md

 ### Solution 4: Creating a Slack Bot (Low Priority)

 🤷‍♂️ More research is needed to gather details and feasibility as we don't have sufficient information at the moment.

+## Challenges

+### Lack of Access to Power Automate Platform

+One of the primary challenges we currently face is the **lack of access to the Power Automate platform**.
+We've encountered an error that prevents us from utilizing this key component of our integration plan.
+To address this challenge, we have initiated communication with support teams to secure the necessary permissions and resolve access-related issues.

+You can view a screenshot of the error we encountered [here](URL_TO_ERROR_SCREENSHOT).

+### Exploring a Bot-Based Solution for Slack

+Additionally, we are exploring the feasibility of implementing a bot-based solution for Slack integration.
+This presents its own set of challenges, including the need for thorough research and development to ensure an effective and seamless integration.

+As we progress, we will continue to document and address these challenges while seeking solutions to overcome them.